muradwahid/wp-table-of-contents-plugin/readme.md

 === Table of Content Block ===
 Contributors: abuhayat
 Donate link: https://gum.co/wpdonate/
-Tags: block, table, content, table of contents, Gutenberg block Requires at least: 6.2+
+Tags: block,"table", "content", "table of contents" Gutenberg block Requires at least: 6.2+
 Tested up to: 6.4.3
-Stable tag: 2.0.0
+Stable tag: 1.0.0
 Requires PHP: 7.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Description of the Table of Contents
+The Table of Contents block allows you to automatically generate a table of contents for your WordPress post or page

 == Description ==

 The Table of Contents block allows you to automatically generate a table of contents for your WordPress post or page.
 It helps visitors easily navigate your content, especially on long-form articles.

 **[Demos](https://bblockswp.com/demo/table-of-content-block)**

 = Features =